a20hek/a20hek/README.md

-## breaking stuff, learning to move faster🛠️
+## breaking stuff, learning to move faster 🛠️

 dabbling in the art of crafting user interfaces with my frontend skills, while also venturing into the realm of backend development on a regular basis